Priming the

 lying to us ever since?

-The Cancer Conspiracy by Barry Lynes The author tells of betrayal, collusion and the
+The Cancer Conspiracy by Barry Lynes

-suppression of alternative cancer treatments; the government and the
+The author tells of betrayal, collusion and the suppression of alternative cancer treatments; the government and the AMA are most of the problem.

 Inside Job by Jim Marrs